Wednesday, December 29, 2010

 Q. 1.
 What steps have you taken to align academic vocabulary in your instructional materials with the academic vocabulary used in the common core state standards?

-The common core state standards break vocabulary acquisition into three tiers of words:
+A. The common core state standards break vocabulary acquisition into three tiers of words:

 • Tier 1 words (everyday speech used in conversation)